kitearuba/42_piscine/README.md

     └── ...
 ```

-## Ongoing Development
+This structured layout makes it easy to explore individual exercises and projects across different stages of the 42 Piscine.

+---

+## 🔧 **Ongoing Development**

-I will keep adding exercises and projects as I complete them during my free time.
-Stay tuned for more updates and improvements!
+I'm actively working on expanding this repository.
+As I progress through more exercises and projects, I'll continue adding updates.
+Stay tuned for new challenges and improvements!

+---

-## Contributing
+## 🤝 **Contributing**

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or spot any issues, feel free to:
+- **Open an issue** to report a bug or suggest an enhancement.
+- **Submit a pull request** with your improvements or fixes.

+Your contributions are appreciated and will help enhance the overall quality of this repository!

+---

-## Acknowledgements
+## 🙌 **Acknowledgements**

+A big thank you to:
-- Thanks to 42 for providing such an intensive and rewarding learning experience.
+- **42 School** for providing such an intense and rewarding learning experience.
-- Special thanks to my peers for their support and collaboration.
+- **My peers** for their collaboration, encouragement, and support throughout this journey.

+---

+## 🎉 **Final Thoughts**

-Feel free to explore the repository, and I hope you find the exercises and projects as interesting and challenging as I did.
-Happy coding!
+Feel free to explore the repository and review the various exercises and projects.
+I hope you find them as engaging and challenging as I did during the 42 Piscine.
+If you're working through your own 42 journey, good luck and happy coding! 🚀

+---